saiqulhaq/dynamic_links/README.md

 ## Usage

-To use DynamicLinks, you need to configure the shortening strategy in an initializer or before you start shortening URLs.
+To use DynamicLinks, you need to configure the shortening strategy and other settings in an initializer or before you start shortening URLs.

 ### Configuration